-The study program aims to prepare the graduate for a good understanding of architectures, principles, methods of design and operation of secure computer systems, taking into account hardware and software aspects, including network communication.
+The study programme aims to prepare the graduate to have a good understanding of the architectures, principles, methods of designing and operating secure computer systems, taking into account both hardware and software aspects, including network communication.

-The candidate chooses one of the specializations Hardware systems, information security, computer networks and communications or software systems.
+The candidate chooses one of the specialisations Hardware Systems, Information Security, Computer Networks and Communications or Software Systems.

-FI graduates are valued in practice, their average gross starting salary in the last few years is more than 50,000 CZK, according to a survey of all levels of study.
-More about the employment of graduates
+FI graduates are valued in practice, with an average gross starting salary of more than 50,000 CZK over the last few years, according to a survey of all degrees.
+More on graduate employability

 Meet successful graduates

-The PhD student wants to automatically monitor how the sites comply with the GDPR
+PhD student wants to automatically monitor how websites comply with GDPR

-A graduate of Masaryk University, Karel Kubíček, at the famous Swiss ETH technician, deals with the automation of the control of regulations concerning the handling of personal data.
+Masaryk University graduate Karel Kubicek is working at the famous Swiss technical university ETH on automating the control of regulations concerning the handling of personal data.

-The system of doctoral student from the Faculty of Informatics MU Ján Jančár searches for and sends information about the possibility of vaccination in Slovakia.
+The system of Ján Jančár, a PhD student from the Faculty of Informatics of MU, searches and sends information about vaccination opportunities in Slovakia.

-Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher's diary, which is also used outside the faculty.
+Beginning teachers at FI MU exchange experiences in the Teaching Lab and have developed a teacher diary that is finding applications beyond the faculty.

-Blind software programmer Vojtěch Polášek graduated with honors from FI MU and started a full-time career at Red Hat
+Blind software programmer Vojtěch Polášek graduated from FI MU with honors and started his full-time career at Red Hat

-At first, Google didn't believe him.
-Then he appreciated him
+Google didn't believe him at first.
+Then he appreciated it

-Computer science student Vít Šesták entered the Google Hall of Fame.
+Computer science student Vít Šesták was inducted into the Google Hall of Fame.

-There is no single right time for business
+There is no one right time for entrepreneurship

-Petr Palas, a graduate of the Faculty of Informatics at MU, is based in Brno, but thanks to the Internet, customers from all over the world use his Kentico Software products.
+The company of MU Faculty of Computer Science graduate Petr Palas is based in Brno, but thanks to the Internet, his Kentico Software products are used by customers from all over the world.

-In the study catalog you will find lists of compulsory and optional subjects and a recommended course of study.
+In the study catalogue you will find lists of required and elective courses and a recommended course of study.

 Relevant research groups

-- Center for Research on Cryptography and Security (CRoCS)
+- Centre for Research on Cryptography and Security (CRoCS)

-- Laboratory of Quantum Information Processing and Cryptography (LQIPC)
+- Laboratory for Quantum Information Processing and Cryptography (LQIPC)

 - Laboratory of Digital Systems Design and Architecture (EmLab)